 The class teacher is responsible for teaching the entire curriculum with specialist provision for French, Music. and PE.
 We also offer a wide range of extracurricular activities which support and motivate children to achieve their full potential in areas such as sport, the arts, computing and outdoor learning.

-A new National Curriculum was introduced from September 2014.
 Staff at Hawley Primary School devised a long term curriculum plan based upon the new programmes of study stipulated and with careful consideration of the needs of our children.
 We maintain our belief that learning is lifelong and that the skills and attitudes we instil in the early stages of our children’s lives should stand them in good stead for the future.